Oxalis Dying Back — Dormancy or a Real Problem?

 - 2

-If bulbs are firm, reduce watering to a light schedule that keeps the soil from turning to complete dust, but do not resume normal watering frequency.
+If bulbs are firm, reduce watering to a light schedule that keeps the soil from turning to complete dust, but do not resume normal watering frequency while the plant remains leafless.

 - 3

-Move the dormant pot somewhere it won't be disturbed, and withhold fertilizer entirely until new growth appears.
+Move the dormant pot somewhere it won't be disturbed or accidentally discarded, and withhold fertilizer entirely until new growth actually appears above the soil.

 - 4

-Wait — dormancy commonly lasts anywhere from a few weeks to a couple of months, and premature intervention (repotting, heavy watering) can do more harm than the wait itself.
+Wait — dormancy commonly lasts anywhere from a few weeks to a couple of months, and premature intervention such as repotting or resuming heavy watering can do more harm than the wait itself.

 - 5

-If bulbs are soft, mushy, or foul-smelling rather than firm, this indicates rot rather than dormancy; follow the root rot treatment process instead, salvaging any bulbs that are still firm.
+If bulbs are soft, mushy, or foul-smelling rather than firm, this indicates rot rather than dormancy; follow the root rot treatment process instead, salvaging any bulbs that are still firm from the affected cluster.

 Prevention

-- Learn to recognize firm bulbs as a reassuring sign before discarding an apparently dead plant
+- Learn to recognize firm, pale bulbs as a reassuring sign before discarding an apparently dead plant

 - Reduce watering proactively at the first signs of die-back rather than continuing a normal schedule